Lambeth Research Degrees in Theology - LRDT

 LRDT introduces annual application deadline.

 For the academic year 2023-24 and in all subsequent years, applicants for admission to the LRDT will need to apply by a closing date.
-The closing date for applications for entry in the academic year 2023-24 will be Friday, January 20th 2023, by 5 pm.
 Electronic submissions are preferred.
-Please contact kim.hitch@lambethpalace.org.uk.
+Please contact helen.lunnon@lambethpalace.org.uk.

 In September 2022 Lambeth (LRDT) PhDs were awarded on the basis of examination to DrStephen Duckett, whose thesis was entitled Healthcare Funding and Christian Ethics and to Peter Jones for his thesis, Es ist eine Frage der Begriffsbestimmung: A Study in the concept of the 'Whole Animal.'